Dasharo/docs/docs/kb/fwupd.md

 ```
 </details>

-When that happens after rebooting instead of a Dasharo themed update
+When that happens after rebooting, instead of a Dasharo-themed update
 progress bar, a message like this will appear on top of the screen:

 ```txt
 [FIRMWARE WARNING] Capsule Updates are only supported while Intel ME is in HAP mode!
 ```

-Make sure the Intel ME mode in Setup menu is `Disabled (HAP)`.
+Make sure the Intel ME mode in the Setup menu is `Disabled (HAP)`.
 Refer to the
 [prerequisites section](#firmware-update-prerequisites) and try again.

 ## References